shijij/OSX_EFI_Asus_Z490_MAXIMUS_FORMULA/README.md

 # Hackintosh OpenCore EFI For Asus Z490 MAXIMUS XII FORMULA

+## Alert:
+**This hardware configuration is not perfect because there isn't any iGPU support for this motherboard.**

+**Avoid ROG MAXIMUS XII EXTREME/FORMULA/APEX if you need Sidecar/iGPU etc..**

+**iGPU for these 3 boards aren't powered at all.**

 * **CPU**: Intel 10700k
 * **MB**: Asus ROG MAXIMUS XII FORMULA (Z490)
     * **LAN 1: Intel® I225-V 2.5Gb** *[PciRoot(0x0)/Pci(0x1C,0x4)/Pci(0x0,0x0)]*